KartoffelToby/better_thermostat/README.md

 Install the HACS [climate_group](https://github.com/daenny/climate_group) from @daenny

-As each TRV has an individual local_temperature and must be individually calibrated, you need to create an better_thermostat entity for each TRV and then group them:
+As each TRV has an individual local_temperature and must be individually calibrated, you need to create a better_thermostat entity for each TRV and then group them:

 Example: